cookie777/myengsite/content/posts/solve-problems.md

 From the efficient point of view, it will be much faster to solve issues.
 For example, If you ask or rely on someone when you in trouble, it will cost plenty of time to get a lot of solutions.
 On the other hand, we can get plenty of experiences and cases for a moment by utilizing the Internet.
 Moreover, we can get them with images and videos, so it is much effective to understand.
 This fact shows that searching for ways from the Internet is very efficient for us.

 ## Body3
+However, asking someone with more experiences for advice is also an effective way, because you get similar and easy-to-understand information.
+One the other hand, its way has some problems.
+First of all, we can get only a few cases and solutions about the problems.
+Secondly, some advice you get from your neighbor could have a large bias.
+Thus, I want to say that obtaining advice from someone is sometimes dangerous.

 ## Conclusion